rodneyshupe/Cookbook/Recipes/Sandwiches/SpicyTunaSaladEnglishMuffinSandwich.rst

 Directions
 ----------

-1. Whisk vinegar, soy sauce and honey together in a small bowl.
-Add cucumber slices and toss to coat.
-Set aside.
+1. Whisk vinegar, soy sauce and honey in a small bowl, then add cucumber slices and toss to coat; set aside.
-2. Combine mayonnaise, scallion, Sriracha (or other hot sauce), sesame oil and crushed red pepper, if using, in another small bowl.
-Stir in tuna.
+2. Combine mayonnaise, scallion, Sriracha (or other hot sauce), sesame oil and crushed red pepper, if using, in another small bowl, then stir in tuna.
-3. Drain the cucumbers.
-Spoon the tuna mixture onto one muffin half; top with the cucumbers.
-Cover with the other muffin half.
+3. Drain the cucumbers, then spoon the tuna mixture onto one muffin half and top with the cucumbers; cover with the other muffin half.